weaviate/weaviate-io/developers/weaviate/current/reader-generator-modules/openai-qna-transformers.md

 document (e.g. a Sentence, Paragraph, Article, etc.) which is most likely to contain the answer.
 This step has no certainty threshold and as long as at least one document is present, it will be fetched and selected as the one most likely containing the answer.
 In a second step, Weaviate creates the required prompt as an input to an external call made to the OpenAI Completions endpoint.
 Weaviate uses the most relevant documents to establish a prompt for which OpenAI extracts the answer.
-There are now three possible outcomes:
+There are three possible outcomes:

 1. No answer was found because the question can not be answered,
 2. An answer was found, but did not meet the user-specified minimum certainty, so it was discarded (typically the case